Trading Strategies / Indicators

 What are the pros and cons of using doji candlestick patterns?

-Pros-&-Cons It is important to understand the pros and cons of using doji candlesticks to effectively use them and create a trading portfolio.
+pros and cons of doji candlestick patterns It is important to understand the pros and cons of using doji candlesticks to effectively use them and create a trading portfolio.
 Given here are the pros and cons of using doji candlesticks for trading.

 Pros